abertell/avl/README.md

         * __ret(node,x)__: function called on each traversed node, returning desired information
         * __use(al,a,ar)__: function that combines information from node and both subtrees, and passes upwards

-          Note that the default value of al and ar are always (None,0).
+          Note that the default values of al and ar (for an empty subtree) are always (None,0).

       As an example, the following call returns the maximum of a non-empty unordered list u: